-When it comes to remodelling your kitchen, you'll get back anywhere from 50-75% of your investment (or more).
+When it comes to remodeling your kitchen, you'll get back anywhere from 50-75% of your investment (or more).
 With a modern kitchen (but older bathrooms), the future owner may work on each bathroom individually when they're ready.
 A home redeveloper and property flipping team, Property People, is co-run by Jennie Berger.
-She has more than two decades of expertise developing homes maximizing return on investment.
+She has more than two decades of expertise in developing homes, maximizing return on investment.
 According to the real estate agent, buyers don't want to deal with the inconvenience of putting up a temporary kitchen and then using it.
 Replacement of cabinets and countertops with granite, quartz, or granite may make a significant impact when selling a house.

 Refinished Hardwood Floors

 In many circumstances, painting and refinishing hardwood floors may provide a 70-80% return on investment.
 Remember that covering up an existing wood floor with carpet will almost probably cost you money, so don't skip out on this chance.
-First impressions matter and these initiatives will significantly influence how a buyer sees an apartment.
+First impressions matter, and these initiatives will significantly influence how a buyer sees an apartment.

 Minor Bathroom Remodel